-What are the Benefits of Structured Data?
+What Are the Benefits of Structured Data?

-How Do Customer Data Platforms (CDPs) Use Structured Data?
+How Customer Data Platforms Use Structured Data

 Demographic Data

-Demographic data is data related to personal and geographic attributes, like:
+Data related to personal and geographic attributes:

 Firmographic Data